WeirdMidas/AetherAtlas/README.md

 How it works:
 Compatible SOC (Governor that it will use + if it has the boost mechanics available)

+Run Freq = Frequency at which the CPU will immediately jump to the input, being a quick run to allow the processor to follow the flow of input > scheduler > governor
+Intel Freq = Intermediate frequency below the two maximum frequency steps, favors energy consumption by allowing the system to satisfy the performance needs in high load situations with a slightly lower frequency

 List of compatible SOCs:

 sdm865 (schedutil + boost available)